 I would advise you to turn them back on after you’re done gaming because you might actually miss your appointment with the dentist.

 To disable these apps click on the start button and search background apps.
 Click on the first suggestion and select Off under Let apps run in the background.

 Overclocking entails increasing your laptop’s performance speed beyond what the manufacturer intended and then allowing it to consume more power to support this change.
 You can overclock both your laptop’s CPU and GPU.
 If you’re using a laptop with Intel processors, use Intel® Extreme Tuning Utility (Intel® XTU) to overclock it.

 You can overclock your laptop’s GPU if it uses AMD Ryzen processors with a Radeon graphics card.
-I must warn you that overclocking was initially made for desktops because you can actually purchase the hardware to support this process.
-You must know your laptop’s limits before attempting this.
+However, I must warn you that overclocking was initially made for desktops because you can actually purchase the hardware to support this process.
+Therefore, you must know your laptop’s limits before attempting this.
 If you would like to know how to do this, read our guide on How to Overclock a Laptop.

 For the best gaming experience, you must ensure that your laptop is optimized to do so, especially when it is not competent enough.
-All of the processes we have highlighted here are not risky since they can be reversed, except overclocking.
+All of the processes highlighted here are not risky since they can be reversed, except overclocking.
 We would like to know if you enjoyed reading this and if it was helpful to you.
 So, please leave a comment below to inform us if that was the case.